Honors Psychology Research

 Honors theses will be evaluated by a two-person Thesis Committee approved by the Undergraduate Committee.
 Thesis Committee members must be identified prior to the student registering for PSYC 89.
 The Thesis Committee must include a regular member of the Department of Psychological and Brain Sciences faculty.
 The other individual, if not a regular member of PBS, must have an active academic appointment (e.g., Research Associate, Research Assistant Professor, Medical School Faculty, Faculty in other departments of the College, etc.).
 Either Committee member may serve as the primary advisor.
 The two members of the Thesis Committee may not be in the same laboratory.
 In addition, all Honors students will present their work in a departmental symposium at the conclusion of the Spring term.

 The Thesis Committee will read and evaluate the thesis and oral presentation, and make recommendations to the Undergraduate Committee regarding the awarding of Honors or High Honors.
 The Undergraduate Committee considers both this recommendation and grades in the major in making a recommendation to the department faculty.
 The Thesis Committee will also recommend in writing meritorious students to the Undergraduate Committee for consideration for the various departmental prizes, which are voted on by faculty who attend the Honors presentations and/or the year-end faculty meeting.
 All students who successfully complete the Honors program requirements (e.g. written thesis, oral defense, poster presentation) will be awarded Honors in Psychology.
 Beginning in spring 2024 PBS does not award High Honors.

 Grades for PSYC 89 are assigned by the primary advisor.
-It is common for faculty advisors to find it difficult to evaluate the thesis work until it is complete, and thus it is typical to assign a grade of ON (On-going) for initial terms of Psychology 89.
+It is common for faculty advisors to find it difficult to evaluate the thesis work until it is complete, and thus it is typical to assign a grade of ON (On-going) for the initial term of PSYC 89.
 The "ON" grades must be changed to regular letter grades by the end of the Spring term, when the thesis is completed.